octopress/feeds/README.md

 ### Configuration defaults

 ```
-count: 20               # Maximum number of posts in a feed
+feed_count: 20               # Maximum number of posts in a feed
-excerpts: false         # Use post excerpts in feeds
-external_links: true    # Linkposts should direct visitors to the linked site
+posts_link_out: true         # Linkposts should direct visitors to the linked site
+feed_excerpts: false         # Use post excerpts in feeds
 category_feeds: false        # Add a feed for post categories
+tag_feeds: false             # Add a feed for post tags
 categories: []               # Only add feeds for these categories. (empty adds feeds for all categories)
+tags: []                     # Only add feeds for these tags. (empty adds feeds for all tags)

 titles:
-  main:      site.name - Posts
-  links:     site.name - Links-only
-  articles:  site.name - Articles-only
+  main_feed:      Posts - :site_name
+  links_feed:     Links - :site_name
+  articles_feed:  Articles - :site_name
-  category:  site.name - Posts in category.name
+  category_feed:  Posts in :category - :site_name
+  tag_feed:       Posts tagged with :tag - :site_name

 permalinks:
-  main:     /feed/
+  main_feed:      /feed/
-  links:    /feed/links/
+  links_feed:     /feed/links/
-  articles: /feed/articles/
+  articles_feed:  /feed/articles/
-  category: /feed/categories/category.name/
+  category_feed:  /feed/categories/:category/
+  tag_feed:       /feed/tags/:tag/
 ```

 ### Feed titles

 The `titles` configuration allows you to control the title that RSS subscribers see for your feed.

-As you'd expect, `site.name` is replaced with the value from your site configuration and `category.name` is replaced with the category for that feed.
+As you'd expect, `:site_name` is replaced with the value from your site configuration and `:category` is replaced with the category for that feed.

 If you want to change the title for other languages you can add a new language localized config file.
 For example if you have German